Skip to content

 spec:

-chartRef: { kind: OCIRepository, name: towonel-hub }
+chartRef: { kind: OCIRepository, name: towonel-node }

 interval: 30m